Chris Koster (musician): Career

 Chris Koster is an experimental singer-songwriter based in Kingston, Ontario, Canada.
 With influences said to range from Trent Reznor to The Beatles, his musical style encompasses many genres and moods, from 'soft' pop songs to charged metal numbers.
 Performing on keyboard, guitar and vocals, Koster continues in the solo artist tradition of the likes of Gary Numan and Prince – self-contained and self-produced.

 For his two albums, Secrets of the Lonely and Sex, Love & Morality, Koster played the majority of the instruments; however, he invited his band The Lonely to contribute to a few songs.
 He toured extensively from 2005 to the present.

 He is the brother of Dave "Billy Ray" Koster, a longtime member of the road crew for The Tragically Hip.

+On August 29, 2023, The Glorious Sons announced Koster's departure from the band 1 week before the Glory tour.

 Secrets of the Lonely (2004)

 Koster's first album, on The Orange Record Label, was recorded and self-produced at The Tragically Hip's studio in Loyalist, Ontario, Ontario.